wtheisen/TerminusBrowser/README.md

 ## Hotkeys <a name="hotkeys"></a>

-- ':'   - puts you in command mode where you can type full commands
+- ':'   - Puts you in command mode where you can type full commands
-- 'esc' - puts you in normal mode where the usual hotkeys will work
+- 'esc' - Puts you in normal mode where the usual hotkeys will work
+- HJKL  - Normal vim like navigation for selectable objects
 ## Commands <a name="commands"></a>

 - (q)uit(a)ll - Close the program